Monstrous Microbes: Flesh-Eating Microbes & Zombie Ants

 Halloween is the true turning point of the seasons; Memorial Day and Labor Day can go take a hike!
 It’s the season of All Hallows' Eve that truly marks the onset of fall and the start of the cold dark end of the year.
-It’s also, in my opinion, the official start of the holiday season full of delicious food, friends and family.
+It’s also, in my opinion, the official start of the holiday season full of delicious food, friends, and family.
 So for this segment of our Macabre Microbial Dungeon, we will talk about food.
-From monsters that feast on living flesh to ghouls that eat their prey from the inside out, while they're still alive….
+From flesh-eating microbes to Zombie Ants!
+These monsters feast on living flesh or eat their prey from the inside out and control their minds while they're still alive….

 We have been talking a lot about Halloween and monstrous microbes over the last couple of blogs.
 It’s an interesting trait of humans to humanize and personalize everything we cannot explain, even the things we can!
 We take everything good as a blessing bestowed upon us personally and bad things as a curse of some deserved punishment or plague upon the innocent.

 We cannot seem to help ourselves, creating stories of monsters and creatures that prey upon us with malice and cruelty, when in reality, the truth is far more clinical and pragmatic - everything from one-celled organisms to complex multi-system organisms are merely consuming, reproducing, and dying according to their molecular makeup and environment.
 But surely, there must be some sort of explanation and reason for the terrible things that happen to others - because after all, that reason can be used to rationalize why that horrible thing could never happen to me!
 What could be more horrible than being eaten alive?!?

 Illustration by Noémie Matthey, twitter @NoemieMatthey